 In September 2014, the California Legislature passed the Sustainable Groundwater Management Act (SGMA).
 SGMA changes how groundwater is managed in the state.
 SGMA defines "sustainable groundwater management" as the management and use of groundwater in a manner that can be maintained during the planning and implementation horizon without causing undesirable results (Section 10721 (u)).
 Undesirable results, as defined by SGMA, means one or more effects caused by groundwater conditions occurring throughout the basin (Section 10721 (w)) (see Section 6.2).As noted in Section 2 of this Report, SGMA applies to basins or subbasins that DWR designates as medium- or high-priority basins.
 Previously under the California Statewide Groundwater Elevation Monitoring (CASGEM) program, DWR classified California's groundwater basins and subbasins as either high, medium, low, or very low priority.
 The priority classifications are based on eight criteria that include the overlying population, the reliance on groundwater, and the number of wells in a basin or subbasin.
-In
+In Napa County, the Napa Valley Subbasin was ranked medium priority.
+All other Napa County basins and subbasins were ranked as very low-priority (Figure 1-1).

-3 Chapter 7 further discusses the GRAC sustainability objectives.
+5 Chapter 7 further discusses the GRAC sustainability objectives.